Water Resources Center (WRC)

 Flood Risk Management graphic describing shared responsibility

-Flood Risk Management
+IWR Support to Flood Risk Management

-National Flood Risk Management Program
+National Flood Risk Management Program and Silver Jackets

 Floodplain Management Services Program

-The Floodplain Management Services (FPMS) program, first authorized in Section 206 of the Flood Control Act of 1960, addresses the need for those who live and work in floodplains to know about flood hazards and the actions they can take to reduce property damage and prevent the loss of life caused by flooding.
+The Floodplain Management Services (FPMS) program, first authorized in Section 206 of the Flood Control Act of 1960, addresses the need for those who live and work in floodplains to understand flood hazards and the actions they can take to reduce property damage and prevent the loss of life caused by flooding.
 Visit the USACE HQ page on Floodplain Management Services for more information.

-Flood Data Collection Program
+Flood Damage Data Collection Program

 The Flood Damage Data Collection Program was created to provide economists, planners and other analysts with tools to more accurately and efficiently estimate the economic impacts of flooding by collecting primary data, providing analysis, and supplying analytical tools as determined by soliciting information from USACE economists.
 The program is designed to compile generic damage relationships, estimation models, and data collection tools for organizing floodplain inventory data.

-This program will enable USACE districts and communities applying for FEMA Hazard Mitigation grants to more accurately and efficiently estimate the economic consequences of flooding.
+ERR Risk Analysis Reporting System dashboard imageThis program will enable USACE districts and communities applying for FEMA Hazard Mitigation grants to more accurately and efficiently estimate the economic consequences of flooding.
 Field analysts will not have to collect their own basic data, make their own detailed analyses of damage relationships, or invent their own tools for collecting and managing data.